 Denial of Petitions

-Workers who are denied eligibility to apply for TAA may: 1) request administrative reconsideration of the determination; 2) seek judicial review of the determination; and/or 3) seek for reemployment services from other programs such as those available through the Workforce Innovation and Opportunity Act's Dislocated Worker program also available through local American Job Center.
+Workers who are denied eligibility to apply for TAA Program benefits and services may request administrative reconsideration of the determination and seek reemployment services from other programs such as those available through the Workforce Innovation and Opportunity Act's Dislocated Worker program also available through local American Job Center.

 Notification of Certification or Denial

-After making a determination on group eligibility, OTAA will notify the petitioners, the workers' firm, and State agency of the determination.
+After making a determination on group eligibility, OTAA will notify the petitioners, the workers' firm, and State workforce agency of the determination.
 In addition, the determination will be posted on the TAA website and published in the Federal Register.
-If a group of workers is certified eligible to apply for TAA, the Cooperating State Agency will then notify individual workers of the certification and provide information about benefits.
+If a group of workers is certified eligible to apply for TAA, the State workforce agency will then notify individual workers of the certification and provide information about benefits.

 How to Challenge a Petition Denial

-Determinations on Trade Adjustment Assistance petitions are published in the Federal Register, the official daily publication for Rules, Proposed Rules, and Notices of Federal organizations.
-Workers who are denied certification may request administrative reconsideration from OTAA.
-Requests for reconsideration must: 1) be in writing; 2) include the TAA investigation number; 3) be signed; and 4) describe the group of workers included in the petition.
-Requests must also cite reasons why the workers consider the denial erroneous according to the facts, the interpretation of the facts, or the law itself.
+Determinations on TAA petitions are published in the Federal Register, the official daily publication for Rules, Proposed Rules, and Notices of Federal organizations.
+Aggrieved parties who are denied certification may request administrative reconsideration from OTAA by filing an Application for Reconsideration via form ETA-9185 (DOCX, PDF).
 Reconsideration requests must be filed with OTAA within 30 days of Federal Register publication and may be emailed, mailed, or faxed to:

 United States Department of Labor